matthewriegel/simple-type-guard/README.md

 No longer will you have to carefully review your code to make sure you're validating every detail of an object to see if it fits.

-Simple Type Guard will help you craft the template that perfectly matches your interface and warns you if something is missing or improperly defined.
+Simple Type Guard will help you craft the template that perfectly matches your interface and **warns you if something is missing or improperly defined**.

 Even better, you don't have to learn a new pattern or all the facets of a new library.
 The templates you match against are all standard Javascript.